yale-mgt-656-fall-2018/eventbrite-clone-selenium-tests/README.md

 ```
 Home page:
+✅  PASS - is reachable
+✅  PASS - has a title
-😎  PASS - looks 💯  with Bootstrap CSS
+✅  PASS - uses bootstrap
-😎  PASS - has a header
+✅  PASS - has a header
-😎  PASS - has a footer
+✅  PASS - has a footer
-😎  PASS - footer links to home page
+✅  PASS - has a link to the about page in footer
-😎  PASS - footer links to about page
+✅  PASS - has a link to the home page in footer
-😎  PASS - has your team logo
+✅  PASS - has your team logo
-😎  PASS - shows a list of events
-😎  PASS - individual events link to details and show time
-😎  PASS - has a link to the new event page
+✅  PASS - has a link to the new event page
+✅  PASS - has a list of events
+✅  PASS - each event links to a "detail" page
+✅  PASS - each event shows its time

 About page:
-😎  PASS - layout is correct
-😎  PASS - has your names
-😎  PASS - shows your headshots

-Event 0:
-😎  PASS - uses bootstrap
-😎  PASS - has a header
-😎  PASS - has a footer
-😎  PASS - has a link to the about page in footer
-😎  PASS - has a link to the home page in footer
-😎  PASS - has a title
-😎  PASS - has a date
-😎  PASS - has a location
-😎  PASS - has an image
-😎  PASS - has a list of attendees
-😎  PASS - has a form to RSVP
-😎  PASS - should not allow RSVP with invalid email
-😎  PASS - should not allow RSVP with non-yale email
-😎  PASS - should allow RSVP with normal yale email
-😎  PASS - should allow RSVP with scrambled yale email
-😎  PASS - should allow RSVP with another scrambled yale email

-Event 1:
-😎  PASS - uses bootstrap
-😎  PASS - has a header
-😎  PASS - has a footer
-😎  PASS - has a link to the about page in footer
-😎  PASS - has a link to the home page in footer
-😎  PASS - has a title
-😎  PASS - has a date
-😎  PASS - has a location
-😎  PASS - has an image
-😎  PASS - has a list of attendees
-😎  PASS - has a form to RSVP
-😎  PASS - should not allow RSVP with invalid email
-😎  PASS - should not allow RSVP with non-yale email
-😎  PASS - should allow RSVP with normal yale email
-😎  PASS - should allow RSVP with scrambled yale email
-😎  PASS - should allow RSVP with another scrambled yale email

-Event 2:
-😎  PASS - uses bootstrap
-😎  PASS - has a header
-😎  PASS - has a footer
-😎  PASS - has a link to the about page in footer
-😎  PASS - has a link to the home page in footer
-😎  PASS - has a title
-😎  PASS - has a date
-😎  PASS - has a location
-😎  PASS - has an image
-😎  PASS - has a list of attendees
-😎  PASS - has a form to RSVP
-😎  PASS - should not allow RSVP with invalid email
-😎  PASS - should not allow RSVP with non-yale email
-😎  PASS - should allow RSVP with normal yale email
-😎  PASS - should allow RSVP with scrambled yale email
-😎  PASS - should allow RSVP with another scrambled yale email
+✅  PASS - should be reachable
+✅  PASS - has your names
+✅  PASS - shows your headshots

+Event 2 (randomly chosen):
+✅  PASS - is reachable
+✅  PASS - uses bootstrap
+✅  PASS - has a header
+✅  PASS - has a footer
+✅  PASS - has a link to the about page in footer
+✅  PASS - has a link to the home page in footer
+✅  PASS - has a title
+✅  PASS - has a date
+✅  PASS - has a location
+✅  PASS - has an image
+✅  PASS - has a list of attendees
+✅  PASS - has a form to RSVP
+✅  PASS - should not allow RSVP with invalid email
+✅  PASS - should not allow RSVP with non-yale email
+✅  PASS - should allow RSVP with normal yale email
+✅  PASS - should allow RSVP with scrambled yale email
+✅  PASS - should allow RSVP with another scrambled yale email

 New event page:
-😎  PASS - layout is correct
+✅  PASS - is reachable
-😎  PASS - has a form for event submission
+✅  PASS - has a form for event submission
-😎  PASS - has a correctly labeled title field
+✅  PASS - the form has a title input field with label
-😎  PASS - has a correctly labeled image field
+✅  PASS - the form has a image input field with label
-😎  PASS - has a correctly labeled location field
+✅  PASS - the form has a location text field with label
-😎  PASS - has a labeled year field with correct options
+✅  PASS - the form has a dropdown field with label
-😎  PASS - has a labeled month field with correct options
+✅  PASS - the form has a month dropdown field with label
-😎  PASS - has a labeled day field with correct options
+✅  PASS - the form has a day dropdown field with label
-😎  PASS - has a labeled hour field with correct options
+✅  PASS - the form has a hour dropdown field with label
-😎  PASS - has a labeled minute field with correct options
+✅  PASS - the form has a minute dropdown field with label
-😎  PASS - should not allow event with no title
+✅  PASS - should not allow event with no title
-😎  PASS - should not allow event with too-long title
+✅  PASS - should not allow event with too-long title
-😎  PASS - should not allow event with no image
+✅  PASS - should not allow event with no image
-😎  PASS - should not allow event with bad image
+✅  PASS - should not allow event with bad image
-😎  PASS - should not allow event with no location
+✅  PASS - should not allow event with no location
-😎  PASS - should not allow event with too-long location
+✅  PASS - should not allow event with too-long location
-😎  PASS - should allow event with legal parameters
+✅  PASS - should allow event creation with valid parameters, redirecting to the new event after creation

 API:
-😎  PASS - should return valid JSON
+✅  PASS - should return valid JSON
-😎  PASS - should be searchable
+✅  PASS - should be searchable

-✅  Passed: 79
+✅  Passed: 51
 ❌  Failed: 0
 ```